SuperFlex Blog

 Muscle Recovery Data: Stop Overtraining Early

-Most lifters do not fail from low effort; they fail from poor fatigue management.
-Use simple recovery signals to keep progressing without digging a recovery hole.
+Most lifters fail from poor fatigue management, not low effort.
+Use simple recovery signals to keep progressing without burning out.

 Cutting Without Losing Strength